marcinpeski/marcinpeski.github.io/_other/SIPP.md

 location: "Toronto, Canada"
 url: "http://marcinpeski.github.io/files/TDSB.pdf"
 ---
-In 2022, TDSB changed its admission policy into high school specialized programs from merit-based (exam, grades, audition to Arts programs) to lotter-based.
+In 2022, the TDSB changed the policy on admissions into high school specialized programs.
+The main change was to replace exams and auditions with a lottery.

 <a href='http://marcinpeski.github.io/files/TDSB.pdf'>This evaluation</a> compares the two admission systems and offers some suggestions how they can be improved.